ShadyEgypt/Zaka-Project/README.md

 # Zaka-Project
-This is the capstone project repo, I'm working Althea and Fakeha
+This is the capstone project repo, I'm working with Althea and Fakeha